iryna-kondr/scikit-llm/README.md

 ```

 When running for the first time, the model file will be downloaded automatially.

+At the moment only the following estimators support gpt4all as a backend:
+- `ZeroShotGPTClassifier`
+- `MultiLabelZeroShotGPTClassifier`
+- `FewShotGPTClassifier`

 When using gpt4all please keep the following in mind: